 You are welcome to use the powerpoint model model to visualize your ideas on the campus in the 3D table.

-To borrow or develop the 3D model, contact Jenny Forshuvud, see contact page for details.
+To borrow or develop the 3D model, please contact Linnea Johansson, see contact page for details.